bus710/sulcata/README.md

 Altough you need a slodering and drilling process to build this, I would like to say this is relatively easy. :)

+The PC in the pictures has Intel's x86-64 CPU, HD4000 GPU, and 8GB RAM.
+It is common spec for nowadays buying option.
+Just make sure it is Ubuntu 14.04 compatible system.

 ## Software

 ## Launch